Landslide victory: Canada

 In a Canadian federal election, a landslide victory occurs when a political party gains a significant majority of the House of Commons of Canada.

 Landslide victories may also occur during provincial elections, and territorial elections in Yukon.
 Landslide victories are not possible for territorial elections in the Northwest Territories, and Nunavut, as its members are elected without reference to political parties, operating as a consensus government.

 National landslide victories

 The following Canadian federal elections resulted in landslide victories:

-1874 – The Liberals won 133 seats while the Conservatives won just 73 seats.

-1878 – The Conservatives won 137 seats while the Liberals won just 69 seats.

-1882 – The Conservatives won 139 seats while the Liberals won just 71 seats.

-1900 – The Liberals won 132 seats while the Conservatives won just 81.

-1904 – The Liberals won 139 seats while the Conservatives won just 75.

-1908 – The Liberals won 133 seats while the Conservatives won just 85.

-1911 – The Conservatives won 133 seats while the Liberals won just 86.

-1917 – The Conservatives won 153 seats while the Liberals won just 82.

-1930 – The Conservatives won 137 seats while the Liberals won just 91.

-1935 – The Liberals won 171 seats while the Conservatives won just 39.

-1940 – The Liberals won 178 seats while the Progressive Conservatives won just 39.

-1949 – The Liberals won 190 seats while the Progressive Conservatives won just 41.

-1953 – The Liberals won 171 seats while the Progressive Conservatives won just 51.

-1958 – The Progressive Conservatives won 208 seats while the Liberals won just 48.